 “Oh star bright, star bright.
 You’ve got the lovin’ that I like, all right.
 Turn this crazy bird around.
 I shouldn’t have got on this flight tonight.”
 Joni Mitchell

-Ingredients: Golden beets, dijon mustard, horseradish, lemon juice, a mild oil such as vegetable, mustard seeds
+Ingredients: Golden beets, dijon mustard, horseradish, lemon juice, a mild oil, mustard seeds

 Roast beets.
 I use parchment paper instead of aluminum foil and roast for about an hour until fork tender at 400F.
 Cool, peel and slice the beets.
 Make a simple vinaigrette of mustard, horseradish, lemon juice and oil.
 Season with salt and toss with the dressing to coat.
 Roast a teaspoon of black mustard seeds or nigella seeds in a tiny bit of oil in a small pain over medium high heat.
 When the seeds begin to pop, pour the contents over the dressed beets.
 Serve at room temperature with a spoonful of thick yogurt.